gbrian/codx-junior/docs/initial-setup.md

-After installing and running codx-junior navigate to http://localhost:19981 or any other port you set in the env settings.
+After installing and running **codx-junior**, navigate to `http://localhost:19981` or any other port defined in your environment settings.

-## Firts login
+## First Login

-Login with the "admin" user the first time with your choosen password.
-This password will be set as the admin password.
+Log in using the `admin` user and your chosen password.
+This password will be set as the admin password and can later be changed in **Account Settings**.
-You can change later from the "Account settings"

-## Adding a project
+## Projects

-After login you'll be presented with the project's dashboard where you'll see all projects that codx-junior is managing Click on project to work on it or add a new project
+Once logged in, the dashboard will display all projects managed by codx-junior.
+You can select an existing project or add a new one.

-### Adding a new project
+### Adding a New Project

+New projects can be added in one of two ways:

-You can add a new project by cloning from a git repository o with a full path to its folder.
+- Clone a project from a Git repository
-Paste it on the input control and press + to start.

-The new project will become the active project and you can start working.
+- Provide a full path to an existing folder

+Paste the URL or local path into the input field and click the `+` button.
+The added project becomes the active project.

-### Project settings
+### Project Settings

+Review the **Project Settings** to configure options specific to the project.
-We recommend you to check the project settings and adapt for your needs.
-By default all new projects will use the models defined on the global settings
+By default, all new projects inherit the settings from the **Global Settings**.

-## Seting up the Knowlegde
-To help codx-junior have a better understanding and produce better results it's important to set up the knowledge settings.
-Knowledge allows codx-junior and any user to have a better understanding of the project.
+## Global Settings

+Global settings define the behavior of codx-junior across all projects.
+These include model configurations, access rules, and environment preferences.

+## Knowledge Setup

+To improve codx-junior’s understanding of your codebase, configure the **Knowledge Settings**.

 ### Profiles

-Profiles are the best way to define how you like your project to be maintained.
-You can defines as many profiles you need to ensure that your project will be maintained as you like.
+Profiles define how codx-junior should interact with your project.
+You can create multiple profiles to:

+- Enforce coding standards
+- Control code generation
+- Guide change suggestions

-Profiles can be use in conversations and tasks, file changes, improve new content generation, keep code quality,...
+Profiles are used across tasks, file updates, content generation, and code review.

-Play with them!

-## Quick tour
+## Quick Tour
-Here is a basic description of the most important things you can do in codx-junior

 ### Tasks
-The Kanban is a powerful project management section where codx-junior keeps task in order and where you and your team can start working.
-Use the tasks to analyze, discuss and create new content or changes for the project.

-> It's possible to create new functionalities without having to write a single line once you manage the Kanban!

-For better results we recomend to stop by the Profiles section and meet codx-junior assistants.

-### Wiki (optional)
-codx-junior will keep an updated wiki from your project that will help you and your team to lear about the project.

-> You must enable the wiki in the project settings
+The **Kanban board** organizes project tasks.
+Use it to:

+- Manage backlog and priorities
+- Create and track new features
+- Collaborate with the team

+Tasks can drive code generation and content creation without writing manual code.

-### Changes review
+### Changes Review

-The changes view will give you an idea of all the changes done to your repository.
-Like a PR review tool, you can follow with the changes and ask codx-junior to explain or suggest improvements.
+The **Changes** view displays all tracked file modifications.

+- View diffs for committed and uncommitted changes
+- Ask codx-junior for explanations or improvement suggestions

 ### Coder

-The coder tool is a full featured vscode (coder)[] IDE that you can use to work with codx-junior and your team with the projects.
-You can install any extension and run containers (if you setup docker during installation)
+The **Coder** tool is a web-based IDE based on Visual Studio Code, integrated into the codx-junior environment.

+#### Features

+- Full-featured VS Code interface
+- Support for all standard VS Code extensions
+- Container support via Docker (if configured)

+#### Requirements

+Docker must be installed and set up during installation to support containerized environments.

-#### Mentions
+### Mentions

-You can name @codx at any time and any file of your project to ask codx-junior to make changes in the file
+You can mention `@codx` in any project file.
+This triggers codx-junior to:

+- Modify the file
+- Explain specific parts of the code
+- Suggest improvements

 ### Preview

-Preview icon will open a virtual Desktop where you can see you projects changes
+The **Preview** feature opens a desktop-like environment that allows you to inspect changes before committing them.

+### Wiki (Optional)

+The **Wiki** lets you document the project and share technical details with the team.

+> The Wiki must be enabled in the Project Settings to be available.

-### User and global settings
+### User and Global Settings

+Configure user-specific or global options to personalize the codx-junior environment.